shine-jayakumar/docdsl/README.md

-# docdsl
+# DocDSL

 A declarative DSL for extracting structured information from OCR output, PDFs, reports, and other semi-structured documents.

-Instead of writing large, difficult-to-maintain regular expressions, **docdsl** lets you describe **what** to extract using a simple, readable language while keeping extraction rules separate from your application code.
+Instead of writing large, difficult-to-maintain regular expressions, **DocDSL** lets you describe **what** to extract using a simple, readable language while keeping extraction rules separate from your application code.

 ---